bwqr/testbed/backend/README.md

 ## Running

 We need two crates to be running.
-For backend
+For backend run the command in api directory

 ```
 cargo run -p api
 ```

-for controller
+for controller run the command in controller directory

 ```
 cargo run -p controller